LouiValley/LouiValley.github.io/index.md

 * In the evaluation, the proposed method showed a better trade-off than conventional TTD methods on ImageNet-1K and achieved a 0.56% higher inference accuracy with a 15.44% memory reduction on Cifar-10.

-* This study is my first step toward deep learning algorithms.
+* This study is my first try at deep learning algorithms, especially when doing a remote study under a serious Covid-19 situation.

 # Selected Publications